Documentation Index Fetch the complete documentation index at: https://docs.auriko.ai/llms.txt

 raise auriko_error

-This gives you access to typed error fields (status_code, code, response_headers) and fine-grained isinstance checks, even when using the OpenAI client.
+You get typed error fields (status_code, code, response_headers) and fine-grained isinstance checks, even when using the OpenAI client.

 map_openai_error() is Python-only.
 TypeScript users should use the Auriko SDK directly for typed errors.